teachjing/jupyter-playground/README.md

 # Jupyter-Playground

-Renamed it Jupyter Playground to accomodate Rust and future languages I want to build content for.

 <a href="https://mybinder.org/v2/gh/jingsta/jupyter-playground/master?urlpath=lab" target="_blank">![Binder](https://mybinder.org/badge_logo.svg)</a>

-This is the powershell playground.
+This playground is strictly to demo, lab, and understand.
+This is not intended to be used in production.
+If you intend to use this, please secure the environment.
 Use this to load up Jupyter notebooks to learn, test, and grab various code snippets to use in your own scripts or notebooks.
 Please contribute any of your notebooks you think would help others.

 | Take me to the | Description |
 | ------ | ------ |